ScottLogic/blog/README.md

 BLOG_USERNAME=jbloggs ./shell/docker-dev-watch.sh
 ```

-It'll take a while to build first time (up to 5 minutes), and you'll likely see a fair few warnings in the terminal for
-older posts, but once it's done you should see message "done in XXX.YYY seconds".
+It'll take a while to build first time, but once it's done you should see message "done in XXX.YYY seconds".

-Navigate to [localhost][localhost] in your browser.
+Then you can navigate to [localhost][localhost] in your browser.

+Note that if you performed a _sparse checkout_ as recommended, and if this is your first post, then you won't see any
+blog posts when the site loads unless you've already added a file for your new blog post.

 ## CI/CD